 Change continued to be the theme as Barrett-Jackson grew through the 1990s.
 Russ Jackson passed away in 1993, Brian Jackson succumbed to cancer in 1995, and Tom Barrett, who retired in 1997, passed away in 2004.
 Craig Jackson, who had actively worked daily within the company and on-site during the auction, assumed the reins in 1995.

-The Barrett-Jackson docket was also changing, as more muscle cars, Hot Rods and Resto-Mods began crossing the block.
+The Barrett-Jackson docket was also changing at the turn of the millennium, as more muscle cars, Hot Rods and Resto-Mods began crossing the block.
 In 2005, Barrett-Jackson became one of the first auction houses to offer every vehicle at No Reserve, which means that every vehicle sold to its highest bidder.
-This ground-breaking approach led to monumental growth for years to come, including recent Scottsdale sales totals of $100 million in 2006, $112 million in 2007, $88 million in 2008, $63 million in 2009 and over $68 million in 2010.
+This ground-breaking approach led to monumental growth for years to come, including recent Scottsdale sales totals of $63 million in 2009, over $68 million in 2010, $70 million in 2011, over $92 million in 2012 and nearly $109 million in 2013.
 This business method created an exciting environment reflected by strong attendance.
-Attendance for the three events in the 2008-2010 season exceeded well over 400,000.
+Attendance for the three events in the 2010 - 2013 seasons exceeded well over 700,000.

 The success of the Scottsdale event led collectors on the East Coast to clamor for their own auction.
 In 2003, Barrett-Jackson took its famous auction and lifestyle event across the country to Palm Beach, Florida.
 With a unique ambiance and collector car lineup that reflected the South Florida setting, the Palm Beach auction recorded impressive attendance and sales.
-In 2009, the event boasted over $20 million in sales, 487 cars and over 1,000 bidders.
-During the event, Barrett-Jackson announced its latest service to the hobby in the form of collector car insurance.
-Barrett-Jackson Endorsed Collector Car Insurance offers cost-effective, comprehensive insurance coverage designed especially for collectors.
+In 2013, the event boasted over $21 million in sales, 423 cars and nearly 1,000 bidders.

 Barrett-Jackson’s reputation for success in the collector car auctions and services industry became the true benchmark in the industry and nothing less than stellar.
 But, resting on a plateau was not in its business plan.
 Barrett-Jackson took the first step to vertical progress in September 2007 by joining forces with Endeavour Capital, a West Coast based private equity investment firm.
 They took a minority, yet noteworthy, stake in the company after exhaustive due diligence.

 Barrett-Jackson’s monumental growth continued in 2008 when it added a Las Vegas event at the Mandalay Bay Resort and Casino, giving auto enthusiasts around the globe the one-and-only “Triple Crown” of car collecting.
 The inaugural Las Vegas event was a smash hit, attracting an eclectic crop of 533 collector vehicles, over 50,000 attendees and nearly $30 million in total sales.
-In October 2009, Barrett-Jackson returned to Vegas with another impressive showing of $23 million in sales and 51,000 attendees.
-Jackson and his team offered about 400 cars at the second annual event, allowing those at the auction a chance to enjoy the distinctive offerings of Las Vegas during the evening hours.
+In September 2013, Barrett-Jackson returned to Vegas with a record breaking auction showing of over $32 million in sales and nearly 70,000 attendees.
+Jackson and his team offered about 658 cars at the sixth annual event, allowing those at the auction a chance to enjoy the distinctive offerings of Las Vegas during the evening hours.

 Throughout the years, innovative changes have sparked growth at Barrett-Jackson and vaulted the family-run auction company onto a worldwide stage.
 As a result, a hobby once dominated by dealers and the ultra-wealthy is now enjoyed by families, first-time buyers and general enthusiasts.
 As the industry continues to evolve, Barrett-Jackson will remain at the forefront by offering the world’s most desirable vehicles and an experience that appeals to everyone.